kshedden/case_studies/methods/power.md

 achieve 80\% power when $\theta/\tau = 2.84$.
 That is, the effect
 size must be at least 2.84 to achieve 80\% power.
-If sample sizes are small, then the standard normal distribution is underdispersed relative to the true sampling distribution, so it would be better to replace 2.84 with 3 to obtain a good rule of thumb for 80\% power.
+If sample sizes are small, then the standard normal distribution is underdispersed relative to the true sampling distribution, so we may replace 2.84 with 3 to obtain a good rule of thumb for 80\% power.
 In words, the effect must be three times the standard error to have good power.